eteran/cpp-json/README.md

 	  "test2" : 10
 	}

 Finally, this library is very fast, when processing a 190 MB JSON file I randomly selected, parsing took no more than 18 seconds on my machine.
-For a Qt4 JSON parsing library, you can also checkout my other project: QJson4 (Soon to be imported to github as well)
+For a Qt4 JSON parsing library, you can also checkout my other project: [QJson4](https://github.com/eteran/qjson4)